pipefan413/evil-waits/README.txt

    disc-compatible, but I don't reckon I want it on disc myself so burn at your own discretion (you might want to inspect the file closely before authoring).

+5. I've migrated the chapters from the 35th Anniversary Edition, realigned them to account for the additional/removed frames at the start, added a new one for the prologue, and given them all titles since they don't have any on the disc or indeed anywhere on the packaging.

 I did this after re-watching Croweyes1121's Halloween: Revised Extended Edition, which adds the 1980 TV scenes to spoRv's THX-esque regraded release (Fundamental